bitkub/bitkub-official-api-docs/restful-api.md

 18 | Insufficient balance
 19 | Failed to insert order into db
 20 | Failed to deduct balance
-21 | Invalid order for cancellation
+21 | Invalid order for cancellation (Unable to find OrderID or Symbol.)
 22 | Invalid side
 23 | Failed to update order status
 24 | Invalid order for lookup